The Complete Guide to Churn Prevention & Mitigation

 • In-product behavior is a key part of churn prevention because the underlying “why”—the reason for dropping off and leaving—may vary among customers based on their interests or needs.

-While churn analysis may uncover the pain points of your product, it won’t be all bad news.
+While may uncover the pain points of your product, it won’t be all bad news.
 Understanding and preventing churn will strengthen existing knowledge about your customers and give you the insights you need to optimize.

 How to implement a churn prevention strategy